-Toronto Mayor Rob Ford has apologized to Canadians after admitting to smoking crack cocaine.
+Toronto Mayor Rob Ford has apologized to Canadians after admitting smoking crack cocaine.

 Ford battled tears on Tuesday, telling reporters he is embarrassed and ashamed that he let down the people of Toronto.

-He said this mistake will never happen again, and that he will continue serving as mayor of Canada's biggest city at least until next year's election.
+He said this mistake will never happen again and said he will continue serving as mayor of Canada's biggest city at least until next year's election.

 Ford initially denied all allegations.
 He was finally forced to admit trying crack after police obtained a video showing the mayor smoking.
 The Toronto Star newspaper and a gossip-oriented U.S. website called Gawker first reported the existence of the tape in May.